alexji/mikerun/README.md

 ## Advanced reduction Notes
 NOTE: most of these issues have been fixed in the 2019 CarPy version.
 So try that first.

+NOTE JULY 2021: The binary version compiled for M1 macs and CarPy in July 2021 had the CPDMap wavelength calibration (presumably updated for Intel as well).
+So you can just use the most recent version of CarPy now!

 Make sure to inspect the wavelength calibration output.
 For instance, look at `lampblue/lampblue_lampXXXXfbspecshisto.ps`.